Azure-Samples/cognitive-services-dotnet-sdk-samples/app-samples/Cognitive-Services-Face-WPF/README.md

 API and related services.
 By submitting an image, you confirm you have consent from everyone in it.

 There are sample images to be used with this sample application.
-You can find these images under Data folder.
+You can find these images under the **Data** folder.
 Please note the use of these images is licensed under [LICENSE-IMAGE](</LICENSE-IMAGE.md>).

 <img src="SampleScreenshots/SampleRunning.png" width="100%"/>

 ## Contributing
 We welcome contributions.
-Feel free to file issues and pull requests on the repo and we'll address them as we can.
+Feel free to file issues and pull requests on the repo, and we'll address them as we can.
 Learn more about how you can help on our [Contribution Rules & Guidelines](</CONTRIBUTING.md>).

-You can reach out to us anytime with questions and suggestions using our communities below:
+You can reach out to us any time with questions and suggestions using our communities below:
  - **Support questions:** [StackOverflow](<https://stackoverflow.com/questions/tagged/microsoft-cognitive>)
  - **Feedback & feature requests:** [Cognitive Services UserVoice Forum](<https://cognitive.uservoice.com>)